#PortSideNeedsaHome

 We created, maintained and programed PortSide Park during the pandemic from June 2020 to late September 2022.
 Amenities and programs evolved based on what we observed and what was requested.
 We hosted many concerts that used the adjacent parking lot, now known as the “cellphone lot.”
 The community would like the EDC to allow the return of PortSide Park.
 PortSide Park provided:

-• a free library (kids books in English & Spanish; some adult books)
+a free library (kids books in English & Spanish; some books for adults)

-• events such as concerts; book readings for kids; pumpkin carving; December Penguin Park
+events such as concerts; book readings for kids; pumpkin carving; Penguin Park decor for December holidays

 PortSide Park won a “Covid Everyday Heroes” award in 2021 from Brooklyn Borough President Eric Adams!

-A testament to the power of our park design and programming was that this little parklet was a destination for people from Red Hook and well beyond, attracting visitors from Cobble Hill, Carroll Gardens and the Columbia Waterfront.
-For example, when one mother was asked why she came here by ferry from Brooklyn Heights where they have Brooklyn Bridge Park, she said “they have nothing like this.”
+A testament to the power of our park design and programming was that this little parklet created a destination for people from Red Hook and well beyond, attracting visitors from Cobble Hill, Carroll Gardens, Columbia Waterfront, and beyond.
+When one mother was asked why she came here by ferry from Brooklyn Heights where they have Brooklyn Bridge Park, she said “they have nothing like this.”
 Our kids play area was a version of what is called a kids “adventure playground,” a space fostering imaginative play where there are varied things kids can move around (as opposed to playground furniture bolted in place).

 Proposed Nature Center